Three of our largest programs are in Asia: Nepal and Bangladesh, where we

 - Productive years lost annually due to burns: 73,246

-The number of productive years lost due to fire in Nepal is more than twice the amount of productive years lost due to malaria.
-Fortunately, Nepal is home to ReSurge International’s first and largest year-round Surgical Outreach Program.
+Nepal is home to ReSurge International’s first and largest year-round Surgical Outreach Program.
 After working with ReSurge volunteer medical teams for a decade, Dr. Shankar Man Rai assembled a local team of medical professionals to provide medical services year-round.
 Now, Nepal’s Surgical Outreach Program provides free surgeries, speech therapy and other medical services for thousands of patients annually.
-By doing so, more than 1,214 cleft and burn patients are given a new beginning each year.
+By doing so, more than 1,200 cleft and burn patients are given a new beginning each year.
 Productivity and hope are restored, and approximately 3.1 million sick days are not taken because patients are now able to go to school or to work.
 This in turn helps Nepal recover $9.8 million in lost wages over the lifetimes of those patients who will now be able to work.

 - Physicians per 10,000 people: 12